How To Remove Water Spots From Cars

 Sick and tired of seeing water spots appearing on your car?
 Well, you are not alone that is for certain.
 Water spots are unsightly and detract from the overall aesthetic appearance of your car’s exterior.
 We are confident that you would be able to spot a car with water spots from a majority of cars parked on the street, it is almost unavoidable.
 Although, just because they are hard to avoid does not mean they cannot be treated.

-What are Car Water Spots and Why Do They Appear on Your Car?
+What are Car Water Spots, and Why Do They Appear on Your Car?

 Basically, a water spot is the residue of leftover traces of pollutants and minerals.
 A droplet on the paint, windows, or mirror can become a water spot if left alone and exposed to the sun’s heat and light.
 Although some consider rain as nature’s own car wash, rain is not as clean as you think it is considering there is an abundance of dust, organic carbon, sodium, salt and so on within it.
 Alternatively, even though your tap water is clean and safe, that too can cause water spots on your car for similar reasons related to the minerals it contains.

 Tap or hard water is the culprit behind water spots as they contain an abundance of natural minerals.
 When you don’t dry your car completely after a wash, there’s a high chance that water spots will appear as well.
-These water spots tend to appear when these water spots are left to dry and the water content evaporates, leaving the minerals and pollutants to crystallize and stick to the surface it is bound to, leaving these water stains behind.
+These water spots tend to appear when these water spots are left to dry and the water content evaporates, leaving the minerals and pollutants to crystallise and stick to the surface it are bound to, leaving these water stains behind.

 How to Treat Car Water Spots

-Water spots are easy to remove the sooner you see them, if your car has no form of paint protection, you risk these water spots etching deeper into your paintwork, making it harder and costly to remove.
+Water spots are easier to remove the sooner you see them, if your car has no form of paint protection, you risk these water spots etching deeper into your paintwork, making it harder and costly to remove.
 Generally, if you see water spots, the best way to remove them can be with a regular car wash, given that the water spots are still fresh.
 Should you find that they still remain, using a clay bar with clay lubricant or car wash shampoo will often get great results.
 Lastly, for the most stubborn etched water spots, a cut and polish, using a machine polish should take care of the most aggressive stains.
-Not all water spots can be treated in one way as you can see, but it is always best to work your way up from the most least aggressive technique i.e. the regular car wash.
+Not all water spots can be treated in one way as you can see, but it is always best to work your way up from the least aggressive technique i.e. the regular car wash.

 Clay Bar

-You can use a clay bar, otherwise known as detailing clay to collect pollutants and minerals on the paint finish.
+You can use a clay bar, otherwise known as detailing clay, to collect pollutants and minerals on the paint finish.
 You will need a clay lubricant to complete this process.

 Start by spraying lubricant on the areas affected with water spots, then quickly glide the clay bar over the area using light pressure.
 Do it several times or until you see the water spot has been removed.
 Only use a clay bar once you have properly washed the car down with a car wash shampoo, wash mitt and rinsed with a pressure washer.